-One transitional and three coastal waterbodies wholly or partially overlap with the MW&SQ Study Area.
+One transitional and three coastal waterbodies wholly or partially overlap with the Caledonia North MW&SQ Study Area.
 A detailed summary of the latest (2022/23) classification status of these four waterbodies is shown in Table 3-5.
-The one transitional waterbody within the Study Area was identified as Deveron Estuary (ID: 200138) which maintained an overall status of 'High' in 2022, indicating a healthy and resilient environment.
-The three coastal waterbodies were Findochty to Knock Head (ID: 200497), Banff and Macduff (ID:200498) and Macduff to Rosehearty (ID: 200499) which were all classified with an overall 'Good' status with many indications of a healthy and resilient environment (Table 3-5).
-All waterbodies passed the chemical status assessment indicating lower pollution levels.
-Moreover, both dissolved inorganic nitrogen and dissolved oxygen status was reported as 'High' for all coastal waters suggesting eutrophication is not a problem in these waterbodies.
-Overall, these classifications provide high confidence that the MW&SQ Study Area is characteristic of what is expected of a healthy coastal environment within the Moray Firth.
+The one transitional water body within the Study Area was identified as Deveron Estuary (ID: 200138) which maintained an overall status of 'High' in 2022, indicating a healthy and resilient environment.
+The three coastal water bodies were Findochty to Knock Head (ID: 200497), Banff and Macduff (ID:200498) and Macduff to Rosehearty (ID: 200499) which were all classified with an overall 'Good' status with many indications of a healthy and resilient environment (Table 3-5).
+All water bodies passed the chemical status assessment indicating lower pollution levels.
+Both dissolved inorganic nitrogen and dissolved oxygen status was reported as 'High' for all coastal waters suggesting eutrophication is not a problem in this area.
+Overall, these classifications provide high confidence that the MW&SQ Study Area is characteristic of what is expected of a healthy costal environment connected to the Moray Firth.

-Table 3-5: Summary of latest classification status (2022/23) for WFD coastal and transitional waterbodies in the MW&SQ Study Area.
+Table 3-5: Summary of latest classification status (2022/23) for WFD coastal and transitional water bodies in the MW&SQ Study Area.